rpaperez/PalmPlanner/README.md

 ``Visalize the design``: button to update the design based on the entered arguments.

 ``DELETED SELECTED POINTS``: button to delete the points selected when clicking on the plot, or selected with the lasso tool.
 The selected points are listed in the ``SELECTION`` tab.
-To unselect points, double click and/or use the lasso on empty region of the plot.
+You can remove all the point selected by clicking on the ``RESET DATA`` button.
+It is possible that you need to reset twice for deleting all the point.
+Also you need to unselect the last points saved by double clicking and/or using the lasso on empty region of the plot.

 ## Notes {#notes}
-Densities are determined by the initial densities, which vary based on the number of rows and the distances between and within each crop.
-Plants that are removed or replaced are not included in the density calculations.
+The desity should be update when you remove plants.
+If not you may reset of the app.
 If a mis-click occurs while removing or replacing points, only a reset of the app will restore all the points.